Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 library for computer vision and image processing that provides various tools and functions for performing object recognition.

-The project is implements object recognition using OpenCV.
+The project implements object recognition using OpenCV.
 The project uses the Haar Cascade Classifier, which is a machine learning-based approach for object detection.
 The Haar Cascade Classifier works by detecting features in an image that are characteristic of the object being detected, such as edges, corners, and lines.
 These features are then used to classify the object.
 Haar Cascade Classifiers can be trained to recognize specific objects, such as faces, eyes, and cars, and the code is able to detect and localize these objects within an image.

 The project code uses the Haar Cascade Classifier to detect and recognize different objects within an image.
 The project also implements various pre-processing techniques, such as image resizing and normalization, to improve the accuracy of the object detection.

+## How Object Recognition and AI Is Used in Perfect Parking

+The project makes use of the free and open-source OpenCV computer vision library to identify and track vehicles in designated parking spaces as well as to deliver real-time updates on parking spot availability.
+The programme overlays the designated parking spaces into the video, initialising them as available or occupied dependent on the presence of cars.

+In the project, deep learning methods were used to train the object recognition system to identify and categorize parking spaces as occupied or vacant.
+This makes it a strong and adaptable tool for monitoring parking spaces, the program was able to learn and adjust to various lighting situations, car shapes and sizes, and other environmental parameters.
+The program was able to correctly identify when a car was present in a location by analyzing the average pixel intensity within the marked area after being trained on sizable datasets of labelled photos.

 ## Client and Server Architecture with Rest framework

 ### The Monitor

+The Perfect Parking Server receives parking status data from client applications.
+A client monitor app is responsible for processing video and determining if parking is available.
+A proof-of-concept project by Olga Rocheeva was sourced on GitHub and built upon to work with Perfect Parking.
+(Rocheeva, 2018)

+To setup a client, an administrator must mark out the spaces in an image of the video field before running the client application.

+To determine whether a car is present in the spot, the client python file motion_detector.py checks the average pixel intensity within the parking spots and comparing it to a threshold value.
+A location is regarded as available if the average intensity is below the threshold value and seen as occupied if it is above.

+1\. def detect_motion(self):

+2\.     \# \...

+3\.     coordinates = self.\_coordinates(p)

+4\.     logging.debug(\"coordinates: %s\", coordinates)

+5\.

+6\.     rect = open_cv.boundingRect(coordinates)

+7\.     logging.debug(\"rect: %s\", rect)

+8\.

+9\.     new_coordinates = coordinates.copy()

+10\.     new_coordinates\[:, 0\] = coordinates\[:, 0\] - rect\[0\]

+11\.     new_coordinates\[:, 1\] = coordinates\[:, 1\] - rect\[1\]

+12\.     logging.debug(\"new_coordinates: %s\", new_coordinates)

+13\.

+14\.     \# \...

+15\.

+16\.     mask = open_cv.drawContours(

+17\.         np.zeros((rect\[3\], rect\[2\]), dtype=np.uint8),

+18\.         \[new_coordinates\],

+19\.         contourIdx=-1,

+20\.         color=255,

+21\.         thickness=-1,

+22\.         lineType=open_cv.LINE_8)

+23\.

+24\.     mask = mask == 255

+25\.     self.mask.append(mask)

+26\.     logging.debug(\"mask: %s\", self.mask)

+27\.     \# \...

+28\.

+Protecting Private Data (Useranems, passords)

 The code in the server consists of five Python files: color.py, coordinates_generator.py, drawing_utils.py, motion_detector.py, and